 Explores development of Western scientific context from 6th century B.C.
 Greece to modern times.
 Emphasizes how our understanding of nature is influenced by a scientific approach.
 Examines technological impact of science on our lives.

 Surveys the development of modern technology with special reference to the Industrial Revolution of the nineteenth century and the Information Revolution of the twentieth.
-Weekly case studies focus on major innovations which have helped shape the modern world.
-Completing students should better appreciate the interaction technology change as a historical phenomenon.
+Examines weekly case studies focused on major innovations which have helped shape the modern world.
+Fosters appreciation of the interaction with technology change as a historical phenomenon.

 Surveys a specific topic in the History of Science.
 Topic varies each semester.
 May be repeated once for credit as long as course topic is substantial different than previous class.